spencertipping/bipolar/strategy.md

 There are multiple ways to deal with these problems.
 I chose supplementation because it's cheap, reasonably safe, and easy to do controlled experiments.
 Then I know what I'm doing for longer-run changes like lifestyle and diet.

 **Warning:** I'm writing this up as an example of stuff to look at, not as a "you should do this" list.
 I mean you probably wouldn't die if you took my list verbatim, but you might complicate things a lot, e.g. with [serotonin syndrome](https://en.wikipedia.org/wiki/Serotonin_syndrome) or by inducing mania from methylfolate or tyrosine.
-So just a heads-up: what's safe for me might not be safe for you, etc. I recommend doing your own research and not taking the advice of random internet strangers, no matter how good-looking we are.
+So just a heads-up: what's safe for me might not be safe for you, etc. I recommend doing your own research and not taking the advice of internet strangers, no matter how good-looking we are.
 It's not our fault, we were just born that way.

 ## Quick background: QA for supplements